 Anyone who has experienced a remodel will tell you that there are a lot of unforeseen circumstances that are bound to come up.
 As with everything, nothing ever goes exactly as planned; people who have had a particularly bad renovation experience will tell you it cost twice the money and time they originally imagined.
+But it doesn’t have to.
+With the right tools and information, you can keep your reno under budget.
+If you’re a DIYer, then you’re going to want to read how to tile your own backsplash by TIMBER MART.
+It can save you time and not to mention money if done right.

 When it comes to kitchens, an update, renovation or remodel is the top investment you can make in a home.
 At the cottage, the kitchen can sometimes be put on the back burner.
 Sure, everyone wants a beautiful kitchen in their home away from home but isn’t the dock, the boat, or the new water trampoline more essential to your cottage experience—and therefore cottage savings?
 With the kitchen as the central hub for planning your morning activities, bonding over a great meal, cooking the latest fish-fry, and taking in some brews with your pals, we think not.